TelegramDB/TelegramDB/README.md

 To delete content we advise you, as a first step, to check whether it is still present on Telegram, in this case, proceed to contact their support, following the deletion by Telegram, proceed to contact us.

-In case Telegram does not respond to you, or for any other reason you need to remove content from our platform, we will be at your disposal to delete it.
+In case Telegram does not respond to you or for any other reason you need to remove content from our platform, we will be at your disposal to delete it.

 ### How to request deletion.
 Send an email to webmaster@telegramdb.org, specifying "chat deletion request" as the subject, providing the chat id/username and a brief explanation of why the chat needs to be removed.